Skip to Content

 The Jane Austen House Museum at Chawton

-Following the Jane Austen trail, I drove half an hour out of Winchester, to the village of Chawton where the house where Jane and Cassandra lived with their mother and their friend Martha Lloyd, is now a museum with information and memorabilia from Jane’s life.
+Following the Jane Austen trail, I drove half an hour out of Winchester, to the village of Chawton.
+This is the house where Jane and Cassandra lived with their mother and their friend Martha Lloyd.
+It is now a museum with information and memorabilia from Jane’s life.

 Jane Austen’s life in Chawton

-The house is charmingly arranged with furniture that either belonged to the Austen family or would have been typical of the period, with household objects and other family mementos on display in each room to give a flavour of life in the Austen household.
+The house is charmingly arranged with furniture that either belonged to the Austen family or would have been typical of the period.
+Household objects and other family mementos are on display in each room to give a flavour of life in the Austen household.

-In the Drawing room is a piano similar to the one that Jane would have practised on and in the dining parlour where the ladies would take their meals, the polished copper kettle is ready in the hearth to make tea and the table laid out with a dinner service similar to the one that Jane helped her brother Edward choose from the Wedgewood showrooms in London.
+A polished copper kettle stands ready in the hearth to make tea.
+The table is laid out with a dinner service similar to the one that Jane helped her brother Edward choose from the Wedgwood showrooms in London.

 Stay at the Winchester Hotel and Spa – located in the heart of ancient Winchester